 That's getting more interesting.

-And that, you know, then you brings Clapper into this.
+And then he brings Clapper into this.

 They opposed it because the dossier was in no way used to develop the ICA.

-Anyway, the State Department's red flag on Steele went over to the FBI, and they still use the phony dossier, the political dossier.
+Anyway, the State Department's red flag on Steele went over to the FBI and they still use the phony dossier, the political dossier.

 Oh, and by the way, we also found out that the hiring of the 18 Democrats apparently was put in the hands of Mueller's pit bull, Andrew Weissman, the guy that was at Hillary's victory party, the guy that tens of thousands of Enron accounting jobs were lost because of him.